kennytilton/web-mx/doc/intro-a-counter.md

 4. mutate the property (and dependent state) using MSWAP!

 ## Summary:
-Rich Web apps are greatly easier to build when we can write declarative component definitions with critical properties defined as functions of other properties.
-The resulting dependency graph can be used by a generic engine to handle reliably the error-prone, mind-numbing work of keeping state consistent manually.
+Rich, dynamic Web apps are greatly easier to build when we can write declarative component definitions with critical properties defined as functions of other properties.

+The resulting dependency graph, automatically detected, can be used by a generic engine to handle the tedious, error-prone work of keeping state consistent.

+With the state management burden lifted, the developer can concentrate on the application, and is encouraged to make it even more responsive.